 “Spermicide” describes a bunch of different creams, films, foams, gels, and suppositories that contain chemicals that stop sperm from moving.
-You insert it deep in your vagina, so it also keeps sperm from getting through your cervix and into your uterus.
+Inserted deep in the vagina, so it also keeps sperm from getting through the cervix and into the uterus.

 Best if used with another method

 Spermicide works best when paired with another method, such as the diaphragm or condoms.
 Spermicide can also be used to make a barrier method more effective, but it’s not very effective if used alone.

 You wouldn’t mind getting pregnant

 for those who plan to use spermicide alone, the failure rate is pretty high—28% for typical use.

 No prescription necessary

 For people who can't make it to the doctor (or don't want to), spermicide is an option.
 It's available at most drug stores and supermarkets.